 What to do to get ready?

-1. We recommend is find yourself a good, local real estate agent.
+1. We recommend you find yourself a good, local real estate agent.

-If you think all a real estate agent does is write a contract, then you haven’t met a good agent.
+If you think all a real estate agent does is write a contract, then you have not met a good agent.
 A good real estate agent will guide you through the process of buying a home and make it easy for you.
 A really good agent will save you money.

 In a Seller’s market, knowledge is everything.
 Most home owners call a real estate agent for advice when they are thinking about putting their home on the market.
 Experienced real estate agents probably know of 10 or 12 homes that will be hitting the market soon.
 Getting in to see those homes before they hit the market gives a home buyer an edge.
 By working with a local, experienced agent, you have the best chance of finding and buying that home before the next person does.